MohamedRadwan-DevOps/devops-step-by-step/source/terms-conditions.md

 12- It should be noted that all the information on GitHub is part of the course conditions, and you must review it well and follow continuous updates.

 13- You should know that by replying to the e-mail sent and by signing non-disclosure and copy rights agreement  , this is an acknowledgment from you to agree to all these conditions.

+14- Please note that course support will only be available for one month after the course.
+Afterward, a fee of 500 EGP per ticket will be charged.

-14- In case of any issue, please send an e-mail to the following address (Devopsvisions.help@outlook.com).
+15- In case of any issue, please send an e-mail to the following address (Devopsvisions.help@outlook.com).
 Please use the same name and e-mail which are used for registration for quick access to your profile.